-Neither our company nor Huntsman International Holdings has guaranteed or provided any other credit support to Huntsman Corporation under its credit facilities or notes.
-No events of default under Huntsman Corporation's credit facilities or its notes, nor the exercise of any remedy by the lenders thereunder will cause any cross-defaults or cross-accelerations under the indentures governing our senior notes and senior subordinated notes or under our senior secured credit facilities, except insofar as foreclosure on the stock of HSCHC would constitute a "change of control" as described in the preceding paragraphs.
+Neither we nor Huntsman International Holdings has guaranteed or provided any other credit support to Huntsman Corporation under its credit facilities or notes.
+No events of default under Huntsman Corporation's credit facilities or its notes, nor the exercise of any remedy by the lenders thereunder will cause any cross-defaults or cross-accelerations under the indentures governing our outstanding notes or the HIH Notes or under our senior secured credit facilities, except insofar as foreclosure on Huntsman Corporation's pledge of its interest in HSCHC would result in a "change of control" as described above.